flowtoolz/flowtoolz.github.io/_drafts/2018-07-10-how-a-minimalistic-productivity-app-changed-my-life.md

         alt="{{ page.description }}">
 </a>

-Users who need more items or wanna support the development of Flowlist can upgrade to the full version from inside the app.
+If you need more items or wanna support the development of Flowlist, you may upgrade to the full version from inside the app.
 Once purchased, the full version is valid forever.
 No subscription required.

 Owners of the full version get new features as free updates, even when the price rises.
-I will **never** release somethin like a "Version 2.0" as a "different" app with an increased price.
-This is a way to reward users who back this project and get on board early.
+I will **not** release anything like "Flowlist 2" as a separate app at a higher price.
+This way, I reward users who back this project and get on board early.

 There's also a <i>Summer Special</i> going: Until September 20, I offer an introductory price which is 50% off.

-However, Flowlist costs much less than conventional task managers anyway, and it always will.
-One reason why I think apps like Things and OmniFocus are so expensive is that the concept (domain model) they started with is not as elegant and universal as that of Flowlist.
-So the same amount of invested resources adds much less to their capabilities.

-For more details and latest updates, there's always <a href="/flowlist/" target="_blank">flowlistapp.com</a>.
+For details and the latest updates, visit <a href="/flowlist/" target="_blank">flowlistapp.com</a>.